-- 2. Add the fully qualified zFS path of your YAML file to instance.env. - To hold your YAML file outside of the instance directory, append the fully qualified zFS path of the YAML file to the ZWEAD\EXTERNAL\STATIC\DEF\DIRECTORIES variable in the instance.env file.
+- 2. Add the fully qualified zFS path of your YAML file to instance.env. - To hold your YAML file outside of the instance directory, append the fully qualified zFS path of the YAML file to the ZWEAD_EXTERNAL_STATIC_DEF_DIRECTORIES variable in the instance.env file.
 This variable contains a semicolon separated list of static API extension YAML files. - To place your YAML file within the instance directory, copy your YAML file to the \${zoweInstanceDir}/workspace/api-mediation/api-defs directory.

 - The \${zoweInstanceDir}/workspace/api-mediation/api-defs directory is created the first time that Zowe starts.
 If you have not yet started Zowe, this directory might be missing. - The user ID ZWESVUSR that runs the Zowe started task must have permission to read the YAML file. - 3.
 Ensure that your application that provides the endpoints described in the YAML file is running. - 4.
-Restart Zowe runtime or follow steps in section (Optional) Reload the services definition after the update when the API Mediation Layer is already started on page 275 which allows you to add your static API service to an already running Zowe. - 5.
-Go to the following URL to reach the API Gateway (default port 7554) and see the paths that are routed by the API Gateway:
+Restart Zowe runtime or follow steps in section (Optional) Reload the services definition after the update when the API Mediation Layer is already started on page 279 which allows you to add your static API service to an already running Zowe. - 5.
+Validate successful onboarding https://l\${zoweHostname}:\${gatewayHttpsPort}/api/v2/petstore/pets/1

-https://\${zoweHostname}:\${gatewayHttpsPort}/application/routes